Categories: VPN Technology

 Understanding Proxies: A Primer

 A proxy server acts as an intermediary between a user’s device and the internet.
 This server allows users to mask their IP address, enhancing privacy and enabling them to bypass geo-restrictions.
 There are different types of proxies, but the focus here is on understanding the general benefits and the critical decision between buying and creating a proxy server.
+Services like Proxy-store offer ready-made solutions for those who prefer convenience and reliability over the complexities of building their own.

 The Costs: Initial and Recurring